|The Siren by J. W. Waterhouse|

 When the emperor Claudius decided to outlaw marriages of soldiers, which he believed demoralized them and interfered with the efficacy of their military services, a priest by the name of Valentine decided to defy the decree and continued to secretly marry the young lovers.
 When this came to light, Valentine was sentenced to death.

 During his prison time he met a jailer's blind daughter and fell in love with her.
-As legend would have it on the evening of his death sentence, he passed a note to his beloved which stated “from your Valentine” and the rest is history.
+As legend would have it that on the evening of his death sentence, he passed a note to his beloved which stated “from your Valentine” and the rest is history.
 This note-writing practice gained notoriety among the Romans, especially on February 14, so much so that it had to be somehow incorporated and later christianized by the Church.